zulip/zulip-terminal/docs/getting-started.md

 ## Overview

 This tutorial was designed to be interactive.
-We highly recomend opening up Zulip Terminal and following along!
-We'll try out a few keyboard shortcuts and send a couple messages to help familiarize ourselves with Zulip Terminal.
+We highly recommend opening up Zulip Terminal and following along!
+We'll try out a few keyboard shortcuts and send a couple of messages to help familiarize ourselves with Zulip Terminal.
 Here's an overview of the features we'll be walking you through:

 0. [Open Zulip Terminal](#Open-Zulip-Terminal)
 1. [Understand the Layout](#Understand-the-Layout)